Let’s talk about the most awesome book tour for this year’s hottest memoir.

 Karr knows a thing or two about running at what scares her.
 As a poet and a memoirist, she’s written candidly about her own sexual awakening, and she’s confronted the way our language privileges certain kinds of desire.

-“Till recently,” she says, “rock-n-roll girls made themselves masculine to emulate men on stage.
+“Till recently,” she writes, “rock-n-roll girls made themselves masculine to emulate men on stage.
 (Think Madonna’s early crotch grabbing and armored bra.)
 Men have words like ‘chubbie’ and ‘woody’ that permit innocent male desire.
 I figured out writing ‘Cherry’ there were no female equivalents that weren’t fodder for pedophiles.
 I tried to solve the problem by poetry-metaphor for a libidinal urgency that wasn’t about being boffed into guacamole but was a sweeter, cornball longing for love and connection.”

 Although Dunham depicts what Karr calls “the almost tribal connections between girl members of the species,” she notes that the audience for “Girls” extends far beyond young women: “Having been mystified by women all their lives, men get a window thrown open on young women coming of age, and I think it’s less porno or prurient than like a seminar for men.
 For all of us.”